pootle/pipywebserv/README.md

 # pipywebserv

+OBSOLETE: The package remi (pip install remi) provides all the functionality here and more

 A minimalist python web server using only python's built in libraries that uses streaming data to live graph data.

 There is a video demo and brief description here: